Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

  * Far Range: An attack range allowing a unit to target all quadrants located exactly two rows ahead of its current row.
 Units in a player's Front Row target all quadrants in the opponent's Back Row.
 Units in a player's Back Row target all quadrants in the opponent's Front Row.
  * Flank: The left and right quadrants of the battlefield.
  * Front Row: The row of quadrants closest to the opponent on the battlefield.
  * Initiative: The process that determines which player is to go first within a phase or turn.
-It is awarded to the player that played the fewest cards, or if there is a tie, the player that spent the least amount of CP, or if there is a tie, the next player in clockwise order from the last player to play.
+It is awarded to the player that performed the fewest actions, or if there is a tie, the player that spent the least amount of CP, or if there is a tie, the next player in clockwise order from the last player to play.
 Passing does not count towards the number of cards activated or deployed for initiative determination but does establish which player took the last action for the final initiative tiebreaker.
  * Interrupt: A card ability that triggers in response to a specific event, either mandatory or optional.
  * Leader: A powerful unit card, limited to one per quadrant.
  * Loadout Area: A designated area for placing Asset cards.